cneuro/eslint-config-functional/README.md

 It is an exhaustive and opinionated configuration that enforces consistent use of ES6 & strict Typescript functional programming paradigms.

+> Using this linter actively disallows the use of `class`.

 ## Installation

 First, install this package alongside `eslint`: